 Marcus Garvey was born in Jamaica one year after the abolition of slavery, in a broken country and an oppressed land where the racial segregation was deeply rooted.
 Despite his entourage being illiterate and experiencing racism, he passionated himself for reading and trained his writing and oral skills to become a journalist and a political activist.
 Even if he was surrounded by a hostile environment, Marcus Garvey had the strength to educate himself to become a master orator and one of the most influent journalist and activist of the XXth century.

 Marcus Garvey began to fight for his ideas when he was named to represent a union during a strike while he was working for a printer.
-After travelling for 4 years in South-America and Europe to witness for himself the life conditions of his black brothers and sisters, he created two newspaper to spread his ideas.
-After moving to Harlem, he funded the UNIA ( United Negro Improvement Association) and became an important Black leader.
-He spent all his life campaign for emancipation via repatriation to Africa, using his oral skills and all the information channels) possible (including his own papers) to make his ideas heard.
+After travelling for 4 years in South-America and Europe to witness for himself the life conditions of his black brothers and sisters, he created two newspapers to spread his ideas.
+After moving to Harlem, he funded the UNIA (United Negro Improvement Association) and became an important Black leader.
+He spent all his life campaigning for emancipation via repatriation to Africa, using his oral skills and all the information channels) possible (including his own papers) to make his ideas heard.

 The Jamaican activist always knew that he needed economic power to make his projects possible.
 In addition to his two papers, Garvey founded several factories and the famous Black Star Line, a shipping company meant to help Afro-Americans relocate to Africa.
 To finance his company, Marcus Garvey travelled all over the United States to find black individuals ready to take a participation in his business.
 Even if he never reached his dream of connection to Africa, Marcus Garvey never stopped trying and was overall a successful black entrepreneur in a white dominated world.